Helene makes landfall in northwestern Florida as a Category 4 hurricane

 School districts and multiple universities canceled classes.
 Airports in Tampa, Tallahassee and Clearwater were closed Thursday, while cancellations were widespread elsewhere in Florida and beyond.

 While Helene will likely weaken as it moves inland, damaging winds and heavy rain were expected to extend to the southern Appalachian Mountains, where landslides were possible, forecasters said.
-The hurricane center warned that much of the region could experience prolonged power outages and flooding.
 Tennessee was among the states expected to get drenched.

 Helene had swamped parts of Mexico's Yucatan Peninsula on Wednesday, flooding streets and toppling trees as it passed offshore and brushed the resort city of Cancun.
 In western Cuba, Helene knocked out power to more than 200,000 homes and businesses as it brushed past the island.